stanfordnmbl/osim-rl/docs/AMI.md

 ### Create a keypair and download it
 ![6](https://s3-eu-west-1.amazonaws.com/kidzinski/opensim-ami/6.png)

-**You need to add this key to your keychain or add it to your SSH client.** On Linux/MacOS type `ssh-add [path-to-key.pem]` on windows add it in Putty or other client you use.
+**You need to add this key to your keychain or add it to your SSH client.** On Linux/MacOS type `ssh-add [path-to-key.pem]` on windows add it to your ssh client (e.g. putty)

 ### See the confirmation, go to your instances
 ![7](https://s3-eu-west-1.amazonaws.com/kidzinski/opensim-ami/7.png)